1EdTech Meta-data Best Practice Guide for IEEE 1484.12.1-2002 Standard for Learning Object Metadata

 To facilitate interoperability, the LOM standard specifies ways in which application profiles can be created.
 As a further aid, this Best Practice and Implementation Guide includes additional guidelines that represent current thinking.
 Additional references are provided below.

-The IMS Meta-data Special Interest Group recognizes that the IMS community implements a variety of meta-data specifications and standards.
+The 1EdTech Meta-data Special Interest Group recognizes that the 1EdTech community implements a variety of meta-data specifications and standards.
 Two approaches to the development of application profiles are currently emerging.
 One involves combining elements from different meta-data schemata and the other constrains and extends a single schema.
 As an example of the first approach, the DCMI community defines its position as follows:

 Typically, however, a number of communities have interpreted application profiles as a means to also incorporate their own specific local requirements and terminology.
 For example, the SCHEMAS Registry provides examples of such usage and defines an application profile in the following simple terms: "an application profile selects elements from one or more namespace schemas."
 (SCHEMAS)